Point Lookout Sandstone: Fossils

-Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
+Dinosaur remains are among the fossils that have been recovered from the formation, including a well preserved maniraptoran feather, although none have yet been referred to a specific genus.

 The ammonite Clioscaphites vermiformis was identified in the formation.

 Resource geology

 Exposures of the Point Lookout Sandstone at Apache Mesa in New Mexico contain heavy mineral deposits, rich in titanium, zirconium, rare earth elements, and other valuable metals.
 However, the deposits are much too small to be economical to mine as of 2021.
 The deposits represent a beach placer deposit similar to ones seen in the southeastern U.S. Atlantic coast, southeastern Australia, and India.

 History of investigation

 The sandstone was first described by A. J. Collier for exposures in cliffs at Point Lookout, in Mesa Verde National Park, Montezuma County, Colorado, in the Paradox Basin, and later described by Allen and Balk in 1954 as part of the Mesaverde Group in the San Juan Basin in New Mexico.